adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 Clarity trumps minimalism every time.

-## 2. "I don't wan't the outline on elements when the user focuses or activates something in the browser, it doesn't look nice&mdash; how many people use a keyboard anyway?
+## 2. "I don't wan't the outline on elements when the user focuses or activates something in the browser, it doesn't look nice &mdash; how many people use a keyboard anyway?
 Most people use a mouse, we can't legislate for all users"

 If we know there are people that use the keyboard then why not design for them?
 It's not just about how something looks, it's about how it works.